Maximilean/MIPTHack/README.md

 ### Hello :wave:

-This is repo with our solution for DEEPHACK.AGENTS :space_invader:
+This is the repo with our solution for DEEPHACK.AGENTS :space_invader:

 Using **GigaChat** :moyai: and **GigaChain** :link: for **Scientific Applications** :rocket: